haibeey/kurset/README.md

 # Kurset

-## Boostrap a k8s cluster with a single command.
+## Bootstraping  a k8s cluster with a single command.

-## Works on only ubuntu xeniel  as at now
+### Works  and tested on only ubuntu xeniel  as at now.